Dragoon-s-Den/DragoonTankSystem/README.md

 - **What's the price?**
   Dragoon Tank System is FREE, as are all DD products.
 - **Will it require spearhead?**
-  DTS does not require a spearhead installation to run.
+  DTS does not require a full spearhead installation to run.
 However, we strongly recommend using spearhead for the best experience and compatibility.

 ## Credits